Curse of the Azure Bonds: Reception

-In the September 1989 edition of Computer Gaming World (Issue 63), Scorpia reviewed the PC version and was critical of certain elements: she found the ending disappointing; believed that the game speed — which had been slow in Pool of Radiance — was still a problem; was disappointed that little was added to the game except for the ranger and paladin class; and that the emphasis was still on hack-and-slash as opposed to puzzle-solving and genuine role-playing.
+In the September 1989 edition of Computer Gaming World (issue 63), Scorpia reviewed the PC version and was critical of certain elements: she found the ending disappointing; believed that the game speed — which had been slow in Pool of Radiance — was still a problem; was disappointed that little was added to the game except for the ranger and paladin class; and that the emphasis was still on hack-and-slash as opposed to puzzle-solving and genuine role-playing.
 Scorpia concluded the review by calling the game a "standard follow-up", saying it was "better than POR in some ways", but that "combat still predominates".
 In a retrospective review in 1993, Scorpia called the game a "sequel to Pool of Radiance with a bit more plot" and "mainly hack'n'slash leading up to the usual 'Kill [the evil villain]' ending".

-The September 1989 edition of Zzap (Issue 53) featured a review of the Commodore 64 version.
+The September 1989 edition of Zzap (issue 53) featured a review of the Commodore 64 version.
 The reviewer felt that the addition of more character classes "allows the player more choice and a lot more scope to create a truly mixed band of adventurers, mirroring the original RPG well".
 The reviewer also felt the monsters were better drawn and the game's plot had more depth than previous RPGs from SSI, although some innovation was lost because the game is a sequel.
-However, the reviewer stated that "with its intricate plot and superb player interaction Curse creates a very strong atmosphere with authenticity lent to the proceedings by the mass of options and the well executed tactical combat display".
-The reviewer concluded by giving the game an above-average rating of 86%: "Curse certainly proves a worthy sequel to one of the better RPGs around".
+However, the reviewer said that "with its intricate plot and superb player interaction Curse creates a very strong atmosphere with authenticity lent to the proceedings by the mass of options and the well executed tactical combat display".
+The reviewer concluded by giving the game an above-average rating of 86%.

-In the September 1989 edition of Dragon (Issue 149), Patricia Hartley and Kirk Lesser found that "both the user's manual and the Adventurer's Journal [...] are extremely well written".
-The pair also admired the number of encounters — "More than we've seen in almost any other adventure game" — and the number of hours required to play, more than 120 hours by their count.
-They concluded by giving the game a perfect rating of 5 out of 5: "As the adventure continues, you’ll find that tearing yourself away from CAB is the most difficult decision of all".
+In the September 1989 edition of Dragon (issue 149), Patricia Hartley and Kirk Lesser found that "both the user's manual and the Adventurer's Journal [...] are extremely well written".
+The pair also admired the number of encounters — more than in other adventure games — and the number of hours required to play, more than 120 hours by their count.
+They concluded by giving the game a perfect rating of 5 out of 5: "As the adventure continues, you'll find that tearing yourself away from CAB is the most difficult decision of all".